frankbracq/genealorama4wp/readme.txt

 = API Keys Configuration =

-To activate integration with app.genealorama.com:
+To activate integration with genealogie.app:

 1. Go to **Settings > Genealorama Settings**
 2. Enter your **Email** and click "Get My Credentials"